The Easiest Mediterranean Sheet-Pan Chicken You’ll Make

 Instructions

-• Zest-First Dry Brine : Add lemon zest, half the garlic, oregano, thyme, paprika, pepper, and half the measured salt to a large bowl.
-Add the chicken thighs, toss to coat thoroughly, and let stand 10 to 15 minutes.
+• Zest-First Dry Brine: In a large bowl, combine the lemon zest, half the garlic, oregano, thyme, smoked paprika, pepper, and half the salt.
+Add the chicken thighs, toss to coat thoroughly, and let stand 10–15 minutes.

-• Gloss the Vegetables : On a parchment-lined sheet pan, toss zucchini, bell pepper, red onion, tomatoes, and chickpeas with 2 to 3 tablespoons of the marinade (just enough to lightly coat).
+• Gloss the Vegetables: On a parchment-lined sheet pan, toss zucchini, bell pepper, red onion, tomatoes, and chickpeas with 2–3 tablespoons of the marinade (just enough to lightly coat).
 Spread into an even layer.

-• Roast & Render : Roast at 425°F (220°C) for 20 minutes, until the vegetables begin to soften and the chicken edges look opaque.
+• Roast & Render: Roast at 425°F (220°C) for 24 minutes, until the vegetables begin to soften and the chicken edges look opaque.

-• Olives In, Baste & Continue : Scatter the olives over the pan.
-Spoon 1 to 2 tablespoons of the remaining marinade over the chicken and a few hot spots on the pan.
-Continue roasting 10 to 12 minutes more, until the chicken reaches 165°F (74°C) at the thickest part (avoid the bone).
+• Olives In, Baste & Continue: Scatter the olives over the pan.
+Spoon 1–2 tablespoons of the remaining marinade over the chicken and a few hot spots on the pan.
+Continue roasting 14 minutes more, until the chicken reaches 165°F (74°C) at the thickest part (avoid the bone).
+Discard any unused marinade after basting.

-• Optional Color Boost : Broil for 1 to 2 minutes to deepen golden edges.
-Watch closely.
+• Optional Color Boost: Broil for 1–2 minutes to deepen golden edges.

 Notes